micmejia/bible-dump/NKJV/Leviticus/Lev 27.md

 But if he _wants_ at all _to_ redeem it, then he must add one-fifth to your valuation.

 ###### 14
-'And when a man [^c]dedicates his house _to be_ holy to the Lord, then the priest shall set a value for it, whether it is good or bad; as the priest values it, so it shall stand.
+'And when a man dedicates his house _to be_ holy to the Lord, then the priest shall set a value for it, whether it is good or bad; as the priest values it, so it shall stand.

 ###### 15
-If he who dedicated it _wants to_ [^d]redeem his house, then he must add one-fifth of the money of your valuation to it, and it shall be his.
+If he who dedicated it _wants to_ redeem his house, then he must add one-fifth of the money of your valuation to it, and it shall be his.

 ###### 16
-'If a man [^e]dedicates to the Lord _part_ of a field of his possession, then your valuation shall be according to the seed for it.
+'If a man dedicates to the Lord _part_ of a field of his possession, then your valuation shall be according to the seed for it.
 A homer of barley seed _shall be valued_ at fifty shekels of silver.

 ###### 17
 If he dedicates his field from the Year of Jubilee, according to your valuation it shall stand.